whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 1. Replace your card wifi with DW1560
 2. Change the bootflag so you can specify your region.
 The default is brcmfx-country=#a
-3. Go to /kexts/other/additional and copy the three Brcm kexts to /L*/E* and rebuild cache
+3. Go to /kexts/other/additional and copy AirportBrcmFixup and the three Brcm kexts to /L*/E* and rebuild cache
-4. Optional: Copy /kexts/other/additional/LiluFriend.kext (create your own is recommended) to /L*/E* and rebuild cache
+4. Optional: Copy /kexts/other/additional/LiluFriend.kext (recommended to create your own) to /L*/E* and rebuild cache
 5. Reboot

 ## Set Bluetooth port as internal